E-bikes on Trails in Lake Tahoe

 Nevada State Parks

 Lake Tahoe Nevada State Park does allow e-bikes on trails intended for use by bikes.
 This means that e-bikes are allowed on the Flume Trail and the Tahoe Rim Trail (TRT) between Hobart Road and the park boundary north of Tunnel Creek Road.
+E-bikes are not allowed on the TRT from Mount Rose to Tunnel Creek or on Chimney Beach trail because these trails are on USFS land designated for non-motorized use.

 Nevada does not define electric bicycles by class.
 Nevada defines e-bikes as “electric-assisted bicycles, so long as the e-bike’s motor is under 750w, has a maximum speed of 20mph, and has operable pedals.”
 Class 1 and 2 e-bikes fall under this definition and are allowed on multi-use paths and bike lanes where bicycles are also permitted.